FOSSILGUY.COM

 Fossil Megalodon Shark Teeth

-Name: The Megalodon shark commonly goes by either Carcharocles megalodon or Otodus megalodon
+Name: The Megalodon shark commonly goes by the name Otodus megalodon, but it use to be called Carcharocles megalodon.

 Otodus Megalodon in Greek means - Otodus "Ear-Shaped Tooth" and Megalodon "Big Tooth"